 These springs are a great place to relax and soothe your muscles.
 You can enjoy these springs inside or outside depending on the time of year!

 Whitehorse has many restaurants and cafes where you can enjoy a meal or drink with friends!

 This is an excellent place to learn about the prehistoric era and what happened in Yukon during that time.

 Whitehorse has a cool climate, and it is best to visit between May-September.
 During winter, the temperatures can get as low as -50 degrees Celsius!
-The summer months are not too far behind at about 35 degrees on average, but you will need warm clothing if you want to enjoy activities outside regardless of when you visit Whitehorse.
+Temperatures in the summer months, average 20 degrees, but you will need warm clothing if you want to enjoy activities outside regardless of when you visit Whitehorse.